symphorien/spectral-noise-analysis-usenix-artifact/results/README.md

   modification: the function `encryptAndHash` returns the plain text before the first DH or psk token.
 Only KXpsk2 has anonymity proofs.

+We discuss how these results were generated in the vacarme [folder](https://github.com/symphorien/spectral-noise-analysis-usenix-artifact/tree/master/vacarme).

 # Interpreting the Results

 Each folder has the same structure: